angadhn/MySite/_notes/Moravec's Paradox.md

 are inherently noisy- if all we care about is outputs then this is fine but separating process (or signal) from noise is a deeper thing that I think we will lose.
-Perhaps I am also old-fashioned but the idea of forfeiting our ability to develop abstractions (based on human measurement-free sensors and observations) to computers is also a bit scary{% sidenote 'data' 'Not in a way that I fear about the role of humans but that it will lead to a loss of taste and will eventually kill creativity' %}.
+Perhaps I am also old-fashioned but the idea of forfeiting our ability to develop abstractions (based on human measurement-free sensors and observations) to computers is also a bit scary{% sidenote 'data' 'Not in a way that I fear about the role of humans but that it will lead to a loss of taste and will eventually kill creativity.' %}.

 The other thing I loved was [Michael Frank](https://scholar.google.com/citations?user=dErAioMAAAAJ&hl=en) describing his work on computationally modeling babies' cognition to answer the question "How do babies become human?".
 I also appreciated